nicholasdavies/inshiny/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* Note: This is a new submission.
+* Since this package uses Shiny extensively, I have written the tests to check the HTML output of the widgets produced.